DmitryKorzhov/text2SQL_homework/readme.md

 ## Homework description
 ### Prepare a databease for your Text2SQL model.
-Generate a dummy marketing dataset with a variety of data types and columns.
+Generate a dummy marketing data with a variety of tabels and columns.
-The dataset must be able to answer the following questions:
+The data must be able to answer the following questions:
 - How many active agency customers did we have on January 1st, 2022?
 - When did we get the highest number of users per day in Q1 2023?
 - When did we get the maximum of daily visits on the website in 2022?